ochuks1/Voyatek_JobAssessment/README.md

 Additional setup with Xcode and SwiftUI may be required.

-# Future Improvements & Corrections
+# Future Improvements and Corrections
 This project is meant as a functional demo.
 Corrections can be made to:
 1. Ensure full compatibility with iOS devices (via KMM + SwiftUI integration)
 2. Optimize performance on higher-end Android devices and larger screen sizes